Assessment of Needs

 ABIM MOC Points

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 2.0 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
-It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
+IAS-USA, the CME activity provider, will submit your participant information (eg, name, date of birth, activity credits earned, ABIM MOC number) to ABIM through the PARS system for the purpose of reporting ABIM MOC credits.

-This webinar is part of the 2021 Ryan White HIV/AIDS CLINICAL CONFERENCE.
-The 2021 CLINICAL CONFERENCE is planned with and supported by the HIV/AIDS Bureau, Health Resources and Services Administration of the US Department of Health and Human Services (HRSA) and is sponsored and organized by the International Antiviral Society-USA (IAS-USA).
+This webinar is part of the virtual 2021 Ryan White HIV/AIDS Program CLINICAL CONFERENCE.
+The virtual RWHAP CLINICAL CONFERENCE is planned with and supported by the HIV/AIDS Bureau, Health Resources and Services Administration (HRSA) of the US Department of Health and Human Services (HHS) and is sponsored and organized by the International Antiviral Society-USA (IAS-USA).
 This conference is coordinated through the RWHAP AIDS Education and Training Centers (AETC) clinician training network.